 Often times in the changes of the seasons, the inspection of mystery bugs turns up dermestid (flesh eating) beetles.
-The immediate response is almost invariably one of disgust and shock and horror, but these little beetles are not as scary or gross as they sound.
+The immediate response is one of disgust, but these little beetles are not as scary as they sound.
 They play an important roll in nature that answers the question of why ladybugs attract dermestid beetles.

 The shortest answer to this question is that they do not.
 What is needed is a small clarification.
-Ladybugs are not typically structure infesting insects and their populations are naturally kept in check, but their relative the multi-colored Asian lady bird beetle has a different story.
+Ladybugs are not typically structure infesting insects, and their populations are naturally kept in check.
+Their relative, the multi-colored Asian lady bird beetle has a different story.
 The difference between the two includes minor size differences, color variations, and differing pronotum markings.
-To keep it simple, the ones that swarm your home are the Asian beetles and the good guys we want to do well are the ladybugs.
+To keep it simple, the ones that swarm your home are the Asian beetles.
+The good guys we want to do well are the ladybugs.

 The Real Source